Menu

 Fact #1

-This will be the second Latter-day Saint temple built in New Zealand.
+This was the second Latter-day Saint temple built in New Zealand.

 Fact #2